Ground Meat — Nutrients, Health Benefits, And Shopping Tips

 Did you know?

-Store fresh ground meat (beef, pork, turkey) in the refrigerator and use within one to two days.
-For longer storage, freeze it in an airtight container or freezer bag for up to three to four months.
-Cooked ground meat can be refrigerated for up to four days.
+Refrigerate fresh ground meat (beef, pork, turkey) and consume it within 1-2 days.
+For extended storage, freeze it in an airtight container or freezer bag for up to 3-4 months.
+Cooked ground meat can be kept in the fridge for up to four days.

 Health benefits